Welcome to our Forgottonia Project webpage! Our purpose is to examine the social problems that impact rural America.

 - Speaking of young people, we’ve been fortunate to interview some pretty cool authors, scholars and activists and we let our rural high school students ask all the questions.
 Students spend time identifying topics, analyzing research, and structuring questions to submit to informed experts such as…

 - Knox College Psychologist Tim Kasser (Author of The High Price of Materialism and guest for Season 1: Episode 4 – Are We Happier in a Small Town, Episode 5 – Value Pollution: Why Should We Ban Advertisements in School?, and Episode 13 – Media & Children’s Well-Being: How is Screen Time Impacting Our Kids?

-- Sociologist James Loewen (Author of Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong and upcoming guest for Season 2: Episode 1 – What are Sundown Towns and Episode 2 – What is the legacy of Sundown Towns in Rural America)
+- Author James Loewen (Author of Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong and upcoming guest for Season 2: Episode 1 – What are Sundown Towns and Episode 2 – What is the legacy of Sundown Towns in Rural America)

-- And one of our favorites! – Black Hills State Sociologist Trenton Ellis (guest for Season 1: Episode 3 – Why Are So Many Jobs Leaving Rural America? and Episode 6 – Education Puts Food on the Table: What Can We Do About Job Loss in Rural America)
+- And one of our favorites, Black Hills State Sociologist–and Forgottonia native– Trenton Ellis (guest for Season 1: Episode 3 – Why Are So Many Jobs Leaving Rural America? and Episode 6 – Education Puts Food on the Table: What Can We Do About Job Loss in Rural America)

 - The Forgottonia Project also organizes and facilitates panel discussions around key issues impacting rural America.
 Students typically submit questions, moderate the forum to promote civility, and share the discussion with the surrounding community.
 Check out our panel discussions from Season 1!

 - S1 – Episode 12: Parent Panel on Technology – What Advice can Parents Offer about Raising Kids in the 21st Century?